fjhickernell/MCM-2025-Program/preprocess/README.md

 		* Nested expectations: models and estimators, Part I has 2 participants
 		* Computational Methods for Low-discrepancy Sampling and Applications has 2 participants
 * [Contributed Talk Submissions](https://github.com/fjhickernell/MCM-2025-Program/blob/main/preprocess/input/contributed_talk_submissions.csv):
-	- Four talks are not assigned to a Technical Session in column `SESSION` or contain unusual values like `ADD TO SHANE H. SESSION` and
-`//` — <mark>Fred will ask Mikhail to handle these and also fill in column `Paid`</mark>
+	- Some talks are not assigned to a Technical Session in column `SESSION` or contain missing or unusual values like `ADD TO SHANE H. SESSION` and  //` — <mark>Fred will ask Mikhail to handle these and also fill in column `Paid`</mark>
 	- SC programmatically filtered out rows with `Acceptance` == `Yes`.

 ### Missing Output Data